bendelv/B3_LSDS/README.md

 ## Todo

 1. ~~implement single blockchain.~~
 2. implement broadcast system.
+(Beniboy)
 3. implement set of transaction as merkel tree.
-(Pierre On it)
+(Pierre)
 4. implement unit tests.
 5. run test with 51% of the network.
+6. Implement API.
+(Alex)
+7. Add timestamp to each transaction to know which key is the oldest.
+8. Table containing key values (but how to protect it from hacker)